Updated April 23, 2020

 The two primary college-funding tax credits available are the American Opportunity credit and the Lifetime Learning credit.
 Thanks to recently passed legislation, the American Opportunity credit now permanently allows eligible taxpayers to take an annual credit of up to $2,500 for the first four years of post-secondary education.
 The Lifetime Learning credit provides up to $2,000 in relief to those eligible.
 Just know that if you plan on taking advantage of the credit, you can’t claim both credits in the same year for the same student.

 These credits are subject to “phaseouts” that limit eligibility for higher-income taxpayers.
-For example, for 2015, eligibility for the American Opportunity credit begins to phase out for taxpayers with Modified Adjusted Gross Incomes (MAGIs) above $80,000 (for single filers) or $160,000 (for married couples filing jointly).
-Similarly, eligibility for the Lifetime Learning credit begins to phase out for taxpayers with MAGIs above $55,000 (for singles) or $110,000 (for joint filers).
+For example, for 2019, eligibility for the American Opportunity credit begins to phase out for taxpayers with Modified Adjusted Gross Incomes (MAGIs) above $80,000 (for single filers) or $160,000 (for married couples filing jointly).
+Similarly, eligibility for the Lifetime Learning credit begins to phase out for taxpayers with MAGIs above $58,000 (for single filers) or $116,000 (for joint filers).

 Because multiple factors can affect whether or not you should claim your child as a dependent, be sure to check with your Untracht Early advisor to help you make the proper determination.